 A. J. Sedlacek, III, E. R. Lewis, T. B. Onasch, A. T. Lambe, and P. Davidovits, Probing Refractory Black Carbon-Containing Particle Configuration with a Single-Particle Soot Photometer (SP2) – (manuscript in preparation)

-L. K. Berg, E. G. Chapman, J. C. Barnard, D. Chand, R. C. Easter, J. D. Fast, S. J. Ghan, M. K. Gilles, A. Laskin, X. Liu, A. McComiskey, R. McGraw, R. C. Moffett, M. D. Petters, N. Riemer, A. J. Sedlacek III, J. M. Wilson, R. A. Zaveri, A. Zelenyuk, and C. M. Berkowitz (2013) Understanding Aerosol Mixing State: A Cloudy Issue Requiring Resolution For The Next Generation Of Climate Models (submitted to Bulletin of American Meteorological Society)
+L. K. Berg, E. G. Chapman, J. C. Barnard, D. Chand, R. C. Easter, J. D. Fast, S. J. Ghan, M. K. Gilles, A. Laskin, X. Liu, A. McComiskey, R. McGraw, R. C. Moffett, M. D. Petters, N. Riemer, A. J. Sedlacek III, J. M. Wilson, R. A. Zaveri, A. Zelenyuk, and C. M. Berkowitz.
+Understanding Aerosol Mixing State: A Cloudy Issue Requiring Resolution For The Next Generation Of Climate Models.
+Bull Am Meteorol Soc., submitted (2013).

 J. E. Shilling, R. A. Zaveri, J. D. Fast, L. Kleinman, M. L.